 Limited Impact Treatments

-Night guards, Botox, cortisone injections — these manage symptoms but don't address joint mechanics, disc position, neck dysfunction, or posture.
-Relief is often temporary.
+Night guards, Botox, cortisone injections — each addresses a specific piece of the picture, but joint mechanics, disc position, neck dysfunction, and posture may also need evaluation.

 Whole-System Approach